 Tines are the prongs that look like fingers attached to the head of the dethatching rake.
 They are designed to dig into and loosen thatch for clearing.

-One of the reasons you should consider the material used to make the tines is because many times, thatch will be damp.
-This means that it can cause corrosion or rust-formation in tines made from certain materials.
+One of the reasons you should consider the material used to make the tines is because, many times, the thatch will be damp.
+This means that it can cause corrosion or rust formation in tines made from certain materials.

 So, you should go for units with spring steel or stainless steel tines since they are durable as well as rust and corrosion-resistant.
 Additionally, items made from stainless steel don't need a lot of maintenance.